Who we are

 Auckland DHB has three major facilities: Auckland City Hospital, Starship Children's Hospital and Greenlane Clinical Centre.
 Auckland City Hospital is New Zealand’s largest public hospital as well as the largest clinical research facility.
 There are approximately one million patient contacts each year, including hospital and outpatient services.

-We have approximately 10,000 health and medical staff employed which equates to a little over 8,000 full-time equivalent positions and we manage a budget of approximately $1 billion.
-Auckland DHB is the largest trainer of doctors in New Zealand, with approximately 1,477 medical staff.
+We have approximately 11,000 health and medical staff employed which equates to nearly 9,200 full-time equivalent positions and we manage a budget of approximately $2.1 billion.
+Auckland DHB is the largest trainer of doctors in New Zealand, with approximately 1,800 medical staff.

 Te Toka Tumai is the Māori name for Auckland DHB.
 It refers to the rock that stands firm in the sea of the Waitemata harbour of Tamaki Makaurau (Auckland).
 The rock reminds us that the health system needs to be a solid whole, where all the activities across the continuum of health are joined.
 Te Toka Tumai is our proud and stable foundation when the going is tough.
 Lives depend on it.